 The Importance of Following the Rules for Operating a Commercial Motor Vehicle (CMV)

-The main reason the Federal Motor Carrier has an established corporate policy on every CMV for personal conveyance is to guarantee all drivers are compliant with HOS regulations and don’t get penalized or fined.
+The Federal Motor Carrier has an established corporate policy on every CMV for personal conveyance to guarantee all drivers comply with HOS regulations and are not penalized or fined.
 In addition to the policy and training drivers receive, these motor carrier safety rules create guidance so all drivers can follow the same rules.
 Motor carriers should also provide specific examples of what to do and what not to do so drivers have clarity.

-In this case, motor carriers can also enforce individualized rules for their drivers.
+In this case, motor carriers can enforce individualized rules for their drivers.
 While personal conveyance may be allowed according to the law, it’s not required.
-This allows every motor carrier to create its own rules as long as they are in line with the FMCSA.
+This allows every motor carrier to create its own rules as long as they align with the FMCSA.

-With that in mind, every fleet’s policy needs to address all limits of personal conveyance and any trips for interstate commerce.
-Although there are no restrictions under the law, some carriers choose to establish a daily limit.
+With that in mind, every fleet’s policy must address all limits of personal conveyance and any trips for interstate commerce.
+Although no restrictions are under the law, some carriers establish a daily limit.
 These carriers can also choose to restrict certain times of the day that drivers are allowed to use this time so that drivers don’t drive on personal time at any given moment.

 One of the most important considerations carriers should make when developing their policies is insurance policy risks.
-Fatigued drivers are known to continue driving under the label of personal conveyance, which can put their safety and the safety of the public at risk.
+Fatigued drivers are known to continue driving under the label of personal conveyance, which can put their safety and the public’s safety at risk.
 The carriers should work with the safety department to create policies that prevent drivers from doing this.

 Establish Personal Conveyance Limitations